-- 1 In Designer, select a project. - If your project does not appear in the Modeler, open the Project view (Window > Show View > Project), expand the project, then double-click System Model. - 2 Drag an Identity Vault object from the palette to the Modeler.
+1 In Designer, select a project.

+If your project does not appear in the Modeler, open the Project view (Window > Show View > Project), expand the project, then double-click System Model.

+2 Drag an Identity Vault object from the palette to the Modeler.

-When you create an Identity Vault or server in Designer 4.0.2, the default Identity Manager engine version is 4.0.2.
-Designer assumes that the Identity Vault has 4.0.2 capabilities.
-You can successfully deploy and run 4.0.2 projects only on Identity Manager 4.0.2 servers.
+When you create an Identity Vault or server in Designer the default Identity Manager engine version is the same.
+Designer assumes that the Identity Vault has capabilities.
+You can successfully deploy and run projects only on Identity Manager servers.